fastify/fastify/docs/Reference/Warnings.md

 ## Warnings

 ### Warnings In Fastify
-Warnings are enabled by default, and you can disable it by:
+Warnings are enabled by default.
+They can be disabled by using any of the following methods:

 - setting the `NODE_NO_WARNINGS` environment variable to `1`
 - passing the `--no-warnings` flag to the node process
 - setting 'no-warnings' in the `NODE_OPTIONS` environment variable

+For more information on how to disable warnings, see [node's documentation](https://nodejs.org/api/cli.html).

 However, disabling warnings is not recommended as it may cause potential problems when upgrading Fastify versions.